Azure/azure-sdk-for-go/sdk/azidentity/TROUBLESHOOTING.md

 curl "$IDENTITY_ENDPOINT?resource=https://management.core.windows.net&api-version=2019-08-01" -H "X-IDENTITY-HEADER: $IDENTITY_HEADER"
 ```

-> Note that the output of this command will contain an access token and SHOULD NOT BE SHARED, to avoid compromising account security.
+> This command's output will contain an access token and SHOULD NOT BE SHARED, to avoid compromising account security.

 ### Azure Kubernetes Service managed identity